ChrisHaPunkt/stihl-imow-webapi/README.md

 [![PyPI license](https://img.shields.io/pypi/l/imow-webapi)](https://pypi.python.org/pypi/imow-webapi/)

 This unofficial Python API was created to provide an interface to interact with the STIHL iMow mower WebAPI.
-This wrapper is able to receive the current status status from the mowers and to send actions
+This wrapper is able to receive the current status status from the mowers and to send actions.
+I wrote this lib to implement an integration for the [Home Assistant Smart Home System](https://www.home-assistant.io/)

 ## Getting Started